-Across the large number of syndicates and managing agents in the market, we recognise that there will be many different ways to deliver against the Principles and the main differentiator is materiality: the more material a syndicate is to a particular Principle, the more sophisticated we would expect the syndicate's capabilities to be to meet that Principle.
-The measures that determine materiality vary by dimension.
+Across the large number of syndicates and managing agents in the market, we recognise that there will be many different ways to deliver against the Principles and the main differentiator is materiality: the more material a syndicate is to a particular Principle, the more sophisticated we would expect the syndicates' capabilities to be, in order to meet that Principle, with what determines materiality varying by dimension.
 These different levels of sophistication are described as a Maturity Matrix, from FOUNDATIONAL level applying to the least material syndicates through to ADVANCED level applying to the most material.

 FOUNDATIONAL level is calibrated to be the baseline which all syndicates are expected to be able to meet.
-In accordance with the Principles based regime it is outcomes focused and does not prescribe a required approach.
+The new approach does not represent a lowering of standards and as such FOUNDATIONAL level broadly aligns with the expectations from the previous minimum standards, although in line with the move to a Principles based regime, it is outcomes focused and does not prescribe the required approach.